Activist Training Seminars

 end of semester

-Activity Overview: Becoming an effective activist requires a lot of dedication and knowledge.
+Becoming an effective activist requires a lot of dedication and knowledge.
 Learning from seasoned advocates for social change not only brings valuable insights to your group's strategy and tactics, it is inspiring to talk to people who have spent a large part of their lives struggling for the same goals you are.
 If you can organize an effective training session, you will emerge with more skilled and engaged members, as well as stronger ties to similar groups, and possibly even some publicity.

 However, training can be difficult to coordinate, it may require resources (esp. money) outside of the reach of some groups, and to be most effective it requires participation and interaction between trainer and trainees.
 Considering the cost and time that goes into planning these, a rule of thumb is to have 60-100 attendees, possibly 200 if it has a broad appeal.
 Not all of these attendees need be from your group!

-Planning timeframe: This depends, of course, on the training organization, but to host a training on your campus you really should plan two or three months before the end of the semester for an event in the following semester.
+This depends, of course, on the training organization, but to host a training on your campus you really should plan two or three months before the end of the semester for an event in the following semester.
 This will give you time to coordinate with the training organizer, to reserve an adequate venue, secure funding (either from your school or from a fundraiser), and to attract sufficient attendees.

-Coordinating: Getting the logistics straight with the organizer can be hell.
+Getting the logistics straight with the organizer can be complicated.
 Remember, they are doing this with other schools and groups as well, and need to have a clear idea of how and when they are coming to your school.
 At least one coordinator should be dedicated to working with them.
 You also need to work with your school to clear the activity (you may need security, but probably not), to get money, to promote the event, and to work with other groups.
 All of these components need a dedicated coordinator, with one of them or someone else checking in to make sure all runs smoothly.

 Some trainers will bring binders with materials for attendees.
 Even so, you need to provide them with notebooks or folders with papers and pens.
 The room itself may need chairs with desks, as well as a projector or computer monitors - you can work this out with the organizer, and your school's conference & events office.